Pitch Prize: highest-scoring decks win direct investment from 3P Ventures. See how it works →

 A spreadsheet or record showing who owns equity in a company and in what amounts.

 A cap table (capitalization table) is a record of all equity ownership in a company — who holds shares, options, warrants, and convertible instruments, and in what amounts.
-It tracks the full ownership structure of a startup from founding through each funding round.
+It tracks the full ownership structure of a startup from founding through each funding round, and it is one of the first documents an investor requests during diligence on any priced round.

 Investors review the cap table carefully before making an investment.
-They are looking for: founder ownership (are founders sufficiently incentivized?), option pool size (is there enough runway for key hires?), clean structure (no unusual terms or messy early arrangements), and existing investor quality.
+They are looking for: founder ownership (are founders sufficiently incentivized?
+Founders should hold 60%+ at seed, 40%+ at Series A, 25%+ at Series B as a rough heuristic), option pool size (is there enough runway for key hires?
+Typical pool is 10–15% pre-Series-A, 12–18% at Series A), clean structure (no unusual terms, no debt-like convertibles with off-market interest rates, no preferred shares with aggressive liquidation preferences), and existing investor quality (Are prior backers institutional?
+Will they participate pro-rata?
+Do any have rights that block future rounds?).

 A clean, well-organized cap table signals that founders understand the mechanics of equity and have managed prior fundraising professionally.
-Overly diluted founders or complex structures with unusual terms are red flags that can slow or kill investment conversations.
+Overly diluted founders (under 25% at seed), complex structures with unusual terms, or messy early arrangements (verbal promises to advisors, undocumented "co-founder" claims) are red flags that can slow or kill investment conversations.
+Maintaining the cap table in real-time using Pulley or Carta — not as a side project that gets updated under pressure during diligence — is the operational practice that prevents these issues.

 Related terms